PenguinRage/Technical_Test/q2/README.md

     sudo ssh -i instaclustr-test-key.pem  ubuntu@54.219.187.53 -p 2222
 ```

-##### Health Checks
+#### Health Checks
 Moving on, now that I was inside the EC2 instance I performed the following checks:

+##### dmesg
-- *dmesg* - (display message or driver message) is a command on most Unix-like operating systems that prints the message buffer of the kernel.
+- (display message or driver message) is a command on most Unix-like operating systems that prints the message buffer of the kernel.
 The output of this command typically contains the messages produced by the device drivers.

 **Results**